jywebs/GitHub_interview/Preso/presenter_notes.md

 **For customers, this means:**

-- **Faster delivery** - Features are often promissed quickly by sales and marketing but slow to deliever.
-Use of tools like Copilot help to reduce that time to release by reducing the toil part of development
+- **Faster delivery** - Sales and marketing often promise features quickly, but delivery lags because of repetitive developer toil.
+Tools like Copilot help close that gap by reducing setup and boilerplate.
+For example, inline code completion via comments lets developers describe what they want and immediately generate relevant code.
+That means less time switching contexts and more time getting working features out the door.
-- **Reduction in technical debit** - No one likes talking about it but technical debit is real.
-Using thinks tools like Copilot Agent to help resolve low impact high frequency issues helps to improve overall job satification
+- **Reduction in technical debit** - No one likes talking about it, but technical debt is real.
+Copilot now includes an AI coding agent that can handle routine refactoring tasks in parallel with feature work.
+Things like improving test coverage, swapping dependencies, standardizing code patterns, optimizing loading behaviors, and identifying dead code.
+It works asynchronously, raising pull requests based on assigned GitHub Issues.
+Developers stay in control, but repetitive debt cleanup runs continuously in the background.
+This lets teams chip away at debt without disrupting sprint commitments—turning what used to be a labor intensive effort into a continuous improvement loop.
 - **Stronger resilience** - Utilizing AI to help build and impliment test cases enables better testing coverage.
 Helping to resolve potential issues before they are pushed to production
-- **Better developer experience** - Overall this translates into higher morale and retention of talent GitHub's customers fight so hard to recruit.
+- **Better developer experience** - Overall this translates into higher morale and retention of talent that GitHub's customers fight so hard to recruit.

 **Key Points:**